 For more information about creating your own desert oasis, click on the links below:

 Riparian Species Flipbook

 Riparian Species Flipbook Base

 Unique in all of Tucson, if not the world, is Tohono Chul’s Geology Wall exhibit.
 The idea of founder Richard Wilson, a geology professor with the University of Arizona, and built by geologist Doug Shakel and Toby Wright, the 55 foot long, semi-circular wall consists of several hundred rock specimens that represent the more than two dozen geologic formations that comprise the 9,000-foot Santa Catalina Mountains, visible just over the top of the wall itself.
 As you proceed along the Wall from left to right, you are walking through nearly two billion years of the Earth’s history!
 In general, the rocks of the Catalinas (and the Wall) become younger and younger as you proceed southward.
 Thus Tucson is built on the youngest rocks, displayed on the far right.
 The oldest are displayed on the far left and would be found north of Tucson near the town of Oracle.

-Want to learn more about the geology of the Santa Catalina Mountains?
+Learn more about the geology of the Santa Catalina Mountains with the help of illustrations by Cartoonist David Fitzsimmons?
 Click here

 SIN AGUA GARDEN